samuelogboye/git-tool/README.md

 You can now use the 'gittool' command to work on your GitHub repository.

 'gittool' Always
-Thank you for using the GitHub Tool v0.0.1 - By Samuel Ogboye
+Thank you for using the git-tool v0.0.1 - By Samuel Ogboye
 ```